Create solutions for society and the natural environment

 Career options include:

-Our specialised degree, the Bachelor of Engineering (Honours) (Civil Engineering with Architecture) will provide you with strong skills and knowledge to enter the water, geotechnical and transport engineering industry.
+Our specialised degree, the Bachelor of Engineering (Honours) (Civil Engineering) will provide you with strong skills and knowledge to enter the water, geotechnical and transport engineering industry.

 We offer a range of engineering program specialisations that can be undertaken in our Engineers Australia accredited degrees.
 You can study Water, Geotechnical and Transport Engineering in the following undergraduate degrees/compatible degrees: